4d/docs/docs/WebServer/qodly-studio.md

 :::info

-See [this page](https://docs.qodly.com/docs/studio/rendering) for information on how to render webforms in Qodly.
+See [this page](https://developer.qodly.com/docs/studio/rendering) for information on how to render webforms in Qodly.

 :::

-Note that when you click on the "Render in a new tab" button, a tab will open at `IP:port/$lib/renderer/?w=WebFormName` on your machine.
+Note that when you click on the "Preview in a new tab" button, a tab will open at `IP:port/$lib/renderer/?w=WebFormName` on your machine.

 Keep in mind that the Qodly Web Studio runs through the 4D WebAdmin web server.
 When you use Qodly Web Studio as a developer, even when you preview a webform in the studio, you're using the 4D WebAdmin web server.
 This allows you to see dataclasses, functions and attributes that are not exposed as REST resources for example (they are greyed out).